 The best way to find a reputable handyperson is to get a recommendation from friends, family or neighbours.

-The Stayput Handyperson Service work with people aged 60+ and disabled people of any age.
+The Stayput Handyperson Service works with people aged 60+ and disabled people of any age.
 They can do small jobs, like fit hand rails on stairs or grab rails, for about half the usual cost.
 They can also do odd jobs like fitting door bells, changing light bulbs and hanging curtains.
 Call (0114) 256 4270.

 If you’re a home-owner or a tenant and have general repairs, Stayput may be able to help.
 There’s a charge for any work done, but they offer free help with advice, surveys, finding builders and maybe with grants.